ThistleBlue22/Sort_Manager/README.md

 The main reason for this project being split into Phases is to develop incrementally over the span of a week in order to learn and understand the various way of implementing features.

 Incrementally including newly learned functions, practises and packages to improve the input, output and overall outcome of the project and program.

+Below the individual Phases can be found and quickly accessed with the [Table of Contents](#Table-of-Contents) above!
+Throughout there is reference to the features, and at the end is all the testing once all features were implemented.